-Used for nuclear heart stress tests when the patient cannot exercise.
+Used for a nuclear heart stress test.

 There may be other brand names for this medicine.